Freediver descending into deep blue Malaysian waters

 Lasting impact — long-term community engagements,, alumni and partners building water confidence across Southeast Asia.

-Our headquarters is at Universiti Teknologi Malaysia, Kuala Lumpur — the operational home of Project Life Aquatic.
+Our headquarters is at Universiti Teknologi Malaysia, Kuala Lumpur — the founding home of Project Life Aquatic.

-Confined water training is conducted across our partner pools in the Klang Valley.
+Confined water training is conducted across our partner pools in Kuala Lumpur and Shah Alam.
 Open water training, certifications and depth work move to the islands of Terengganu — Redang, Perhentian, Bidong, Tenggol and Pulau Yu.

 The Campus Ampang